ArshdeepGrover/ai-tools-manager/docs/CONTRIBUTOR_EXAMPLE.md

 # Contributor Profile Example

-This document shows the complete structure for adding yourself as a contributor to the AI Tools Collection.
+This document shows the complete structure for adding yourself as a contributor to the AI Tools Hub.

 ## Complete JSON Structure

-When adding yourself to `contributors.json`, use this structure:
+When adding yourself to `src/data/contributors.json`, use this structure:

 ```json
 {